avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

 with ``safe`` while others are tagged with ``unsafe``.
 To only select the "safe" tests you can run::

-  $ avocado list perf.py --filter-by-tags=safe
+  $ avocado list --loader perf.py --filter-by-tags=safe
   INSTRUMENTED perf.py:Network.test_latency
   INSTRUMENTED perf.py:Network.test_throughput

 But you could also say that you do **not** want the "unsafe" tests (note the *minus* sign before the tag)::

-  $ avocado list perf.py --filter-by-tags=-unsafe
+  $ avocado list --loader perf.py --filter-by-tags=-unsafe
   INSTRUMENTED perf.py:Network.test_latency
   INSTRUMENTED perf.py:Network.test_throughput